The Narrows (Petry novel): Present day

+Meanwhile, Malcolm Powther and the other staff at the Treadway estate begin to suspect that Camilla has another lover when Al, the chauffeur, repeatedly sees her coming home at late hours of the morning.
+A cuckold himself, Powther internally sympathizes with the captain.
+As time goes on, he grows increasingly paranoid about Mamie leaving him and the children for Bill Hod and begins to wrongly suspect that Mamie is involved with Link as well.

-He breaks off the relationship with Camilla, but she is convinced that he must be seeing another woman.
+After a month, Camilla attempts to restart the affair, but she is convinced that Link must be seeing another woman when he denies her advances.
 In revenge, she screams and tears her clothing, accusing him of attempted rape when the police arrive.
-There is little circumstantial evidence for her accusation and, in the intervening time before the trial, Camilla begins drinking too much.
+There is little circumstantial evidence for her accusation, and, in the intervening time before the trial, Camilla begins drinking too much.
 One day, while driving intoxicated, she hits a child with her car (thereby destroying what credibility she might have had in court).
 Her mother, Mrs. Treadway, bribes Peter Bullock to keep the story out of the newspaper.
-However, Mrs. Treadway and Captain Sheffield still want to assure Camilla's victory in court, so they kidnap Link and try to make him sign a confession.
-When he “confesses” that he and Camilla were in love, Captain Sheffield shoots and kills him.
+Jubine, however, has photos of both Camilla and Link published in a New York tabloid, sensationalizing the story and creating doubt throughout Monmouth about the validity of the accusations against Link.
+In an attempt to salvage Camilla's reputation, Captain Sheffield and Mrs. Treadway kidnap Link and try to force him to sign a confession.
+When he instead “confesses” that he and Camilla were in love, Captain Sheffield shoots and kills him.

 In the aftermath of Link's murder, Mrs. Treadway and Captain Sheffield are arrested.
 Abbie, however, realizes that Bill Hod will not rest until Camilla has paid for her part in Link's death.
-At the end of the novel, she resolves to go to the police, tell them of her suspicions, and therefore end the chain of violence.
+At the novel's end, she resolves to go to the police, tell them of her suspicions, and end the chain of violence.
 She takes J.C.
 Powther along with her, symbolizing her “adoption” of him and her resolve to care for him as she had failed to do for Link.